agoldst/dfr-browser/README.md

     1. publication date ([ISO 8601](https://en.wikipedia.org/wiki/ISO_8601))
     1. page range

-Additional columns after these are ignored (but will not cause errors).
-Naturally if your documents are not journal articles this format may not quite fit, and some modification of the metadata parsing code may be necessary.
+Additional columns after these are loaded with the default names `X1`, `X2`, and so on, and ignored by the display.
+(The names can be changed with the `VIS.metadata.spec.extra_fields` array  in `info.json`.)
+If your documents are not journal articles, this format may not quite fit, and some modification of the metadata parsing or document-display code may be necessary.
 See "Adapting this project" below.

 - the topic weights for each document (`data/dt.json.zip`): a zipped text file giving a JSON object specifying the document-topic matrix in [sparse compressed-column format](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_column_.28CSC_or_CCS.29) in terms of three arrays `i`, `p`, and `x`. specified as follows.
 The documents `d` with non-zero weights for topic `t` are given by `i[p[t]], i[p[t] + 1], ... i[p[t + 1] - 1]`, and the corresponding unnormalized topic weights for those documents are given by `x[p[t]], x[p[t] + 1], ..., x[p[t + 1] - 1]`.